 It is a MOBA (Multiplayer online battle arena) game.
 Build your entirely own class by choosing items and abilities.
-With extremely customizable servers that anyone can host, the possibilities are endless.
+With an extremely customizable server that anyone can host, the possibilities are endless.

 Yes, and it will never be pay-to-win.